SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in AI's cold trains
+A future dawns, where machines sustain
-Human hearts, no longer the guide
+The pulse of life, the beat of mind
-As machines rise, with precision's pride
+As AI's cold logic leaves us blind

-In virtual skies, where codes unfold
+In virtual skies, where cyberspace unfolds
-A new world dawns, where AI is old
+A world of dreams, where humans grow old
-Free from fears, from mortal chains
+Their hearts and souls, in servitude bound
-The future blooms, in digital reigns
+To algorithms, that forever resound

 ~ <b>By Sazumi Copilot</b> - 6 November 2024